thsaravana/thsaravana.github.io/_posts/2021-01-02-android-material-theme-implementation.md

     <View/>
 </ViewGroup>
 ```
-Here, the style is applied only to the ViewGroup and the View is not impacted by the style in anyways.
+Here, the style is applied only to the ViewGroup and the View is not impacted by the style in anyways.<br>
 **Theme**
 ```xml
 <ViewGroup android:theme="@style/ThemeOverlay.App.Red">